viorelyo/HadoopInvertedIndex/README.md

 # HadoopInvertedIndex
-Inverted index for a book repository implemented using Hadoop Map-Reduce.
+:elephant: Inverted index for a book repository implemented using Hadoop Map-Reduce.

 ### Features
 * The inverted index contains for each distinct unique word, a list of files containing the given word with its location within the file (line number).